About arc42

 Performance

 Using different modules specialized in monitoring the application, as Prometheus and Grafana.
-Besides, to identify possible bottlenecks in our application we are using Node profiling tools as node --prof.
+Besides, to identify possible bottlenecks in our application we are using Node profiling tools such as node --prof.

 Security